Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Approach

+In our third model, \emph{neural sentence-based question generation} (NSQG), depicted in Fig.~\ref{fig:NSQG}, we further address some of the limitations of the template-based approach.
+First, similarly to Baseline 2, we want to produce relevant questions for recommendations by avoiding those that are either easily answered affirmatively or do not contribute to facilitating a recommendation.
+For example, instead of generating the question \emph{``Do you want a grill that is good for grilling certain things?,''} we want the model to output a special \texttt{[N/A]} (not applicable) token.
+Second, we would want to generate a richer variety of natural-sounding questions.

 Learning to generate questions is done by fine-tuning a large, pre-trained, sequence-to-sequence language model.
 There are two main benefits of using transfer learning from a pre-trained model.
 First, it increases the learning speed; as both syntax and semantics of the English language are already learned, there are fewer things the model needs to learn.
 Second, it reduces the amount of labeled data needed to train models to high performance.
-Specifically, we use T5~\citep{Raffel:2019:ELT} as it is a state-of-the-art approach that can be used for both N/A-classification and generation in one go, where N/A-classification is posed as a text-to-text problem.
-Obtaining high-quality labeled data for fine-tuning the model is a challenge on its own; we develop a multi-step data collection protocol using crowdsourcing, which we discuss in Section~\ref{sec:data:crowdsourcing}.
-In our experiments (in Section~\ref{sec:results}), we evaluate our question generation models using different number of parameters for pre-training and varying amount of training data for fine-tuning.
+Specifically, we use T5~\citep{Raffel:2020:JMLR} as it has shown competitive performance across a variety of language generation tasks (e.g., conversational query rewriting~\citep{Lin:2020:arXiv} and document re-ranking~\citep{Pradeep:2021:arXiv}), and can be used for both N/A-classification and generation, where N/A-classification is posed as a text-to-text problem.
+We form the input to the T5 model as follows:

+where ``\texttt{Ask question:}'' is a task-specific prefix, and \texttt{<sep>} and \texttt{<eos>} are the separation and end-of-sequence tokens, respectively.
+Considering that T5 was pre-trained on various tasks, a task-specific prefix is used to specify which task the model should perform.
+The output of the model is either a question or the \texttt{[N/A]} token.

+We employ state-of-the-art techniques when performing model inference.
+Specifically, we use temperature-controlled stochastic sampling with top-$k=25$ and top-$p=0.90$ (nucleus) filtering.
+Top-\emph{k} sampling restricts the sampling to consider only the $25$ most likely next tokens.
+However, since some distributions from which tokens are sampled are flat while others are sharp, fixed \emph{k} sampling is not optimal.
+To mitigate this shortcoming, nucleus filtering restricts the number of considered tokens to the minimum number of tokens whose total probability sums to $p$.